-Two (2) separate proposals must be submitted - a Business Proposal and a Cost Proposal, via electronic mail (e-mail) to: ILARFP@dcfs.lacounty.gov by the date and time listed in Paragraph 1.0 (Solicitation Information and Minimum Mandatory Requirements).
-All proposals must be submitted in the prescribed format.
+One proposal must be submitted consisting of - a Business Proposal and a Cost Proposal, via electronic mail (e-mail) to: HTTRFP@dcfs.lacounty.gov by the date and time listed in Paragraph 1.0 (Solicitation Information and Minimum Mandatory Requirements).
+All proposals must be bound and submitted in the prescribed format.
 Any proposal that deviates from this format may be rejected as non-responsive without review at the County's sole discretion.

-8.5 Business Proposal Requirements and Evaluation Criteria (70% - 7000 Maximum Points)
+8.5 Business Proposal Requirements and Evaluation Criteria (70% - 7,000 Maximum Points)